 The winner is the first to complete a line of three.

 Play the game a few times, and then take a look at the questions below.

 You can use the interactive version below or print this board

 This text is usually replaced by the Flash movie.

 Some numbers can only be made in one way, but some can be made in many different ways.

 Can you work out the number of different ways of achieving each of the different totals?

-Can these results help you work out a strategy for improving your chances of winning the game?
+Can this help you to develop a strategy to improve your chances of winning?